The Magic Strings of Frankie Presto: Plot

-Frankie meets Django Reinhardt on a British port after being abandoned by the sailors and plays him Reinhadt’s song, “Billets Doux.”
-He then travels with Reinhardt to America to serve as his translator. and serves as his translator during his tour.
+Frankie meets Django Reinhardt on a British port after being abandoned by the sailors and plays him Reinhadt's song, "Billets Doux."
+He then travels with Reinhardt to America to serve as his translator and does so during his tour.
 One of his six strings turns blue as Django would not have done the tour without Frankie.
 Frankie meets his aunt who refuses to take him in after he confuses her with his mother and because she had not spoken to Baffa in years.
 He is then taken into an orphanage where his blue string breaks after he fights with a boy.
 After a few months, he is reunited with Aurora after traveling to Tennessee where he heard she was and proposes to her.
 She was the girl he saved when he played.
 Music describes their love as four symphonies, allegro, adagio, minuet and rondo.

-During ‘adagio,’ Aurora leaves Frankie as his music career grows.
+During "adagio," Aurora leaves Frankie as his music career grows.
 Encouraged by his manager, Frankie marries Delores Ray in late 1964.
 After they divorce, he gets into drugs although he stops after Aurora returns to him.

 At Woodstock, a pregnant Aurora is kicked in the stomach and has a stillborn baby.
 Frankie was high on drugs and Aurora leaves him.
 He slashes his left hand.

 Tony Bennett recounts that he saw Frankie waiting in a London park everyday for his wife.
-He mentions Frankie to a BBC presenter and Aurora finds him once again They move to New Zealand, find an abandoned baby girl and take her in.
+He mentions Frankie to a BBC presenter and Aurora finds him once again.
+They move to New Zealand, find an abandoned baby girl and take her in.
 When recording for the Clever Yells, Frankie composes the songs of his life which are secretly recorded and called the Magic Strings of Frankie Presto.

 Frankie travels back to Villareal and learns that Baffa has died but has left him a photo album.
 He tries to find El Maestro and meets Alberto again who tells him that he killed El Maestro, and Frankie shoots three gunshots.
 His fifth string turns blue and he abandons his guitar.

 Aurora dies after being struck by a beam during a hurricane.

 Frankie teaches at a university in the Philippines but returns to Spain when his daughter, Kai, enters a guitar competition.
 At the grave of Francisco Tarrega he finds his guitar and meets a hooded figure who has been following him since he found Kai.
 The figure, the nun who threw him into the river, had been following him his whole life and helping him to survive discreetly.
 She had killed Alberto, and asks Frankie to forgive her which he refuses to do.
-At Kai’s competition he plays, ‘Lagrima,” and forgives the nun, causing the sixth string to turn blue.
+At Kai's competition he plays, "Lagrima," and forgives the nun, causing the sixth string to turn blue.
 He dies.